sukarix/docs/src/prologue/features.md

 - **SMTP over SSL/TLS**: Securely sends emails using SMTP with SSL/TLS encryption, enhancing email security.
 - **Tools for communicating with other servers**: Provides utilities for making HTTP requests and interacting with external APIs.
-- **Data Validation**: Validates input data using Respect Validation, ensuring that data conforms to specified rules and constraints before processing.
+- **Data Validation**: Sukarix extends F3 to validate input data, ensuring it meets specified rules and constraints before processing.
 - **ORM**: Uses F3 Cortex for object-relational mapping, simplifying database interactions.
 - **ACL**: Manages access control using F3 Access, enforcing permissions and roles.
+- **Multi-language**: Supports multiple languages using F3 Multilang, allowing for easy localisation of content adn routes.
 - **Event Dispatching**: Handles event management using F3 Events, allowing for flexible and decoupled event-driven architecture.
 - **Messages to chat platforms**: Sends notifications to chat platforms like Zulip and Slack using Guanguans Notify.